 What are the goals of the instructional program?

-One of the District’s goals is to increase the number of graduating seniors who are bilingual and biliterate.
-As students continue to participate in Dual Language Education programs from Transitional Kindergarten (TK) to 12th Grade, they reach advanced levels of academic and language proficiency in both languages and gain sociocultural understanding and competence.
-In addition, students in these programs have an opportunity to earn the California Department of Education State Seal of Biliteracy Award in 12th grade, and Pathway to Biliteracy Award in grades 5/6 and 8.
+One of the District's goals is to increase the number of graduating seniors who are bilingual and biliterate.
+As students continue to participate in Dual Language Education programs from TK to 12th grade, they reach advanced levels of academic and language proficiency in both languages and gain sociocultural understanding and competence.
+The Pathway to Biliteracy begins in K/1st grades.
+Students are recognized in Kindergarten for their commitment to bilingualism, and in first grade for their commitment to biliteracy.
+The Pathway to Biliteracy Award is given to students in 5/6 and 8th grades.
+The L.A.
+Unified and California Department of Education State Seal of Biliteracy are awarded to students in 12th grade.

 Who is eligible?